seifeddinebhiri-netizen/hackathon-junior-INSAT-elites-/README.md

 - Backend: Python (Flask), REST APIs.
 - Models: PyTorch, Yolov8n to run on the Raspberry Pi and MediaPipe models for classical vision.
 For turn detection used GeoPy and Shapely libraries.
 - Edge: Raspberry Pi, in-vehicle capturing camera, audio, and sensor data.
-- Database: PostgreSQL or TimescaleDB for events and metrics storage.
+- Database: TimescaleDB for events and metrics storage.
 - Dashboard: React.

 ## Getting Started